andreagh12/mkt-association-app/README.md

 - CSS (Flexbox and Grid)

 ## Overview
-This project was developed as part of Mission 0.
+This project was developed as part of the Mission Ready programme.

 The goal was to implement a listing website homepage based on a provided wireframe, focusing on building a responsive layout and maintaining a clear and organised structure.